Christies Beach sandbag structure construction underway

-Renewal works for the Christies Beach sandbag structure are currently on track to commence in late March to early April.
+Renewal works for the Christies Beach sandbag structure have commenced.

 This project will replace and reinforce the existing erosion protection structure at the base of the ramp, helping to protect public infrastructure from coastal erosion.